raballew/kne-on-ocp/README.md

 to adopt this concept to more complex workflow leveraging tools such as [Tekton][tekton] or GitHub actions.

-If you struggling to setup an OKD cluster, you might want to follow [this guide][okd-the-hard-way] to learn it the hard way.
+If you are struggling to setup an OKD cluster, you might want to follow [this guide][okd-the-hard-way] to learn it the hard way.

-> With minor changes all steps mentioned in this guide are also be usable on
+> With a few minor changes all steps mentioned in this guide are also usable on
 > other Kubernetes distributions.

 ## Prerequisites

-The following system specifications are recommended for the cluster if you plan to run some workload beyond the scope of this guide:
+The following system specifications are required for the cluster if you plan to follow the guide and run some additional workload:

 * x86_64 cluster system architecture
 * Dynamic storage provisioning configured
 * At least 3 worker nodes
 * At least 8 CPU cores per worker node
-* At least 32 GB of RAM per worker node
+* At least 16 GB of RAM per worker node
 * At least 1 GBit/s network interfaces on all nodes
 * Cluster administrator permissions
 * Internet access

-> If you run your nodes on a hypervisor, make sure to pass-trough the hosts CPU
+> If the cluster worker nodes are hosted on a hypervisor, make sure to
-> information as features such as SSSE3 are required to run traffic generation.
+> pass-trough the CPU information as features such as SSSE3 are required to run
+> traffic generation successfully.

-You also will be able to use a much smaller setup but it would significantly impact performance and should only be used for evaluation.
+You also will be able to use a smaller setup but it could significantly impact performance.

 First, clone the source code required for this guide: